BitEU/windjack/README.md

 #### PlayerPartition:

-- Grid space on the terminal is divided into &quot;partitions&quot;, one for each player.
-Each partition consists of the player&#39;s name, avatar, a score, a bet, and the cards that player holds.
+- Grid space on the terminal is divided into "partitions", one for each player.
+Each partition consists of the player's name, avatar, a score, a bet, and the cards that player holds.
 - Methods:
   - `get_coords()`:
     - Returns the relative coordinates of each element in the partition based on the initial base coordinates of the partition.